Negligent Security Lawyer Serving North Carolina

 - Equipping building residents with safe doors, windows, and locks

-- Being careful about distributing spare or duplicate keys
+- Being extremely cautious about distributing spare or duplicate keys

-- Providing ample light in alleys and parking lots
+- Providing ample light in parking lots or other unlit areas

-- Installing security features such as cameras and alarms
+- Installing security features such as cameras, alarms, and gates

 - Placing signs in store windows such as, “$20 or less in register”